jacobaustin123/Coral/README.md

 STypeError: invalid return type
 ```

+Sometimes these kinds of errors will only be raised when the function is called, if type inference depends on the types of the arguments or global variables in the function.
 Coral also supports Python-style lists, and these can be specified in type annotations.

 ```python
 >>> def add(x : list):